veillette/opticsTextbook/content/Chap02GeometricalOptics/Problems/GeometricalOpticsExercise.md

 2. Perfect focusing by an ellipsoid and a hyperboloid.

 Suppose that there are two media with refractive indices $n_1>n_2$ and that point $S$ is at infinity in the medium with refractive index $n_2$.
 We will construct a surface (interface) between the two media such that all rays from $S$ are focused into the same point $F$ (see {numref}`Fig_2_07_Focus-Right`a).
 Because $S$ is at very large distance, the rays entering from the right are parallel.
-Since all parallel rays have travelled the same distance when they hit the surface $DD'$ perpendicular to the rays, all parallel rays have the same phase at their intersection points with the plane $DD'$.
+Since all parallel rays have traveled the same distance when they hit the surface $DD'$ perpendicular to the rays, all parallel rays have the same phase at their intersection points with the plane $DD'$.
 - **a)** If point $A$ is on the interface sought, derive that

 ```{math}